 What to do to Prevent Varicose Veins During Pregnancy

 Varicose veins that come due to pregnancy may be difficult to completely prevent them but they can be minimized using the following approaches.

-Exercise – It is important to exercise regularly during your pregnancy period.
-Exercise will give you many benefits during this period but most significantly is that it helps you in enhancing your blood circulation.
+Exercise.
+It is important to exercise regularly during your pregnancy period.
+Exercise will give you many benefits during this period.
+However, most significantly is that it helps you in enhancing your blood circulation.
 This will reduce cases of edema and swelling of ankles and feet.

-Weight maintenance – You need to watch your weight closely because going beyond the recommended weight for your stage of pregnancy can affect your mobility and more so the circulation system.
-Excess weight puts pressure on the blood vessels on the lower limbs which in turn make them less elastic and the valves in them ineffective.
+Weight maintenance.
+You need to watch your weight closely.
+This is because going beyond the recommended weight for your stage of pregnancy can affect your mobility and more so the circulation system.
+Excess weight puts pressure on the blood vessels on the lower limbs.
+This in turn makes them less elastic and the valves in them ineffective.
 This causes varicose veins.

 Other ways of preventing varicose veins during pregnancy are your sleeping posture and wearing compression stockings.

 Pregnancy is one of the most sensitive periods in your life.
 Inasmuch as surgical procedures are recommended for treatment of varicose veins, they should be the last resort during pregnancy.
 Instead, you can go for non-surgical approaches such as varicose veins creams which are specially formulated for topical application.
 The advantage with topical creams is that they give localized treatment and fast relief to any pain or itching as a result of the varicose veins symptoms.

 You can also go for compression stockings in drugs supply stores to help tighten your leg muscles hence giving them the capacity to contract and push blood back to the heart.
 In the early stages of your pregnancy, it is important you know your risk factors so that you can take the necessary precautions and reduce your vulnerability.

 Defend Against Varicose Veins During Pregnancy